-11.6.3.
-Recoveries by CONTRACTOR
+11.6.3 Recoveries by CONTRACTOR

-- 11.6.3.1.
-Unless otherwise specified in this contract, the CONTRACTOR shall have the right to recover directly from Providers for Claims paid by the CONTRACTOR for the audits and investigations the CONTRACTOR conducts or for Overpayments identified by the Department. - 11.6.3.1.1.
-The CONTRACTOR may not recover directly from Providers for Claims paid by the CONTRACTOR after an audit and /or investigation is referred to the MCFU or results in an investigation by any authorized law enforcement entity unless the CONTRACTOR receives prior permission from MFCU or other law enforcement entity in the form and manner established in the Managed Care Policy and Procedure Guide. - 11.6.3.1.2.
-The CONTRACTOR can retain the recoveries of an Overpayment from Providers as follows: - 11.6.3.1.2.1.
-Payments made to a Provider that were otherwise excluded from participation in the Medicaid Program, and subsequently recovered that Provider from bv the CONTRACTOR.
+- 11.6.3.1 Unless otherwise specified in this contract, the CONTRACTOR shall have the right to recover directly from Providers for Claims paid by the CONTRACTOR for the reviews and investigations the CONTRACTOR conducts or for Overpayments identified by the Department. - 11.6.3.1.1 The CONTRACTOR may not recover directly from Providers for Claims paid by the CONTRACTOR after a review /or investigation is referred to the VAMPF or results in an investigation by any authorized law enforcement entity unless the CONTRACTOR receives prior permission from VAMPF or other law enforcement entity in the form and manner established in the Managed Care Process and Procedure Manual. - 11.6.3.1.2 The CONTRACTOR can retain the recoveries of an Overpayment from Providers as follows: - 11.6.3.1.2.1 Payments made to a Provider that were otherwise excluded from participation in the Medicaid Program, and subsequently recovered from that Provider by the CONTRACTOR. - 11.6.3.1.2.2.

-11.6.3.1.2.2.
 Payments made to a Provider due to FWA, and subsequently recovered from that Provider by the CONTRACTOR.

-11.6.4.
-Department Collection of Amounts Owed
+11.6.4 Department Collection of Amounts Owed

-- 11.6.4.1.
-The Department reserves the right to collect interest on unpaid balances beginning thirty (30) Calendar Days from the date of initial notification to the CONTRACTOR and after sixty (60) Days upon notification to a Provider. - 11.6.4.2.
-The rate of interest charged will be the same as that fixed by the Secretary of the United States Treasury as provided for in 45 CFR § 30.18.
-This rate may be revised quarterly by the Secretary of the Treasury and shall be published by U.S. Department of Health and Human Services (HHS) in the Federal Register. - 11.6.4.3.
-The Department reserves the right to collect any amount owed to the Department as a result of, including but not limited to, audits, Overpayments, errors in payment, penalties, and liquidated damages, by deducting the amount owed from the next monthly Capitation Payment due to the Plan. - 11.6.4.4.
-The CONTRACTOR shall reimburse the Department for any federal disallowances or sanctions imposed on the Department as a result of the CONTRACTOR's failure to abide by the terms of the contract. - 11.6.4.5.
-The CONTRACTOR will be subject to any additional conditions or restrictions placed on the Department by the HHS as a result of the disallowance. - 11.6.4.6.
-The CONTRACTOR shall provide any information concerning Encounter data, data from its Claims processing and financial systems, or other data regarding Medicaid Benefits paid on behalf of its Members, as requested by the Department, its authorized entities, or the SCAG. - 11.7.
-Cooperation and Support in Investigations, Hearings, and Disputes
+- 11.6.4.1 The Department reserves the right to collect interest on unpaid balances beginning thirty (30) Calendar Days from the date of initial notification to the CONTRACTOR and after sixty (60) Days upon notification to a Provider. - 11.6.4.2 The rate of interest charged will be the same as that fixed by the Secretary of the United States Treasury as provided for in 45 CFR

+§ 30.18.
+This rate may be revised quarterly by the Secretary of the Treasury and shall be published by DHHS in the Federal Register.

+- 11.6.4.3 The Department reserves the right to collect any amount owed to the Department as a result of, including but not limited to, audits or reviews, Overpayments, errors in payment, penalties, and liquidated damages, by deducting the amount owed from the next monthly Capitation Payment due to the Contractor. - 11.6.4.4 The CONTRACTOR shall reimburse the Department for any federal disallowances or sanctions imposed on the Department as a result of the CONTRACTOR's failure to abide by the terms of the contract. - 11.6.4.5 The CONTRACTOR will be subject to any additional conditions or restrictions placed on the Department by DHHS as a result of the disallowance. - 11.6.4.6 The CONTRACTOR shall provide any information concerning Encounter data, data from its Claims processing and financial systems, or other data regarding Medicaid Benefits paid on behalf of its Members, as requested by the Department, its authorized entities, or the SCAG. - 11.7 Cooperation and Support in Investigations, Hearings, and Disputes

-The Contractor shall cooperate fully with SCDHHS, U.S. DHHS, the MFCU, and any other authorized local, state, and federal agencies or law enforcement authorities in the investigation, documentation, and litigation of possible FWA cases or any other misconduct involving any of the duties and responsibilities performed by the CONTRACTOR under the contract.
-U.S. DHHS, its authorized representatives, and those of any other authorized local, state, or federal agency or law enforcement agency shall have access to the same records and information as does SCDHHS.
-In addition, the CONTRACTOR shall cooperate and participate in the resolution of state fair hearings and Provider Disputes at the request of SCDHHS.
-The CONTRACTOR must provide documentation and CONTRACTOR representatives/witnesses, and/or affidavits, as required by SCDHHS, for such Appeals/hearings.
+The Contractor shall cooperate fully with the Department, DHHS, the VAMPF, and any other authorized local, state, and federal agencies or law enforcement authorities in the investigation, documentation, and litigation of possible FWA cases or any other misconduct involving any of the duties and responsibilities performed by the CONTRACTOR under the contract.
+DHHS, its authorized representatives, and those of any other authorized local, state, or federal agency or law enforcement agency shall have access to the same records and information as does the Department.
+In addition, the CONTRACTOR shall cooperate and participate in the resolution of state fair hearings and Provider Disputes at the request of the Department.
+The CONTRACTOR must provide documentation and CONTRACTOR representatives/witnesses, and/or affidavits, as required by the Department, for such Appeals/hearings.